02/03/2018 by socialistfight

 The apparent reason was Myeni’s (and Zuma’s) refusal to accept the diktat of Nene, and obviously of WMC, on how to manage the affairs of South African Airways.
 The international finance community immediately indicated their strong disapproval of any refusal of instructions issued by WMC – the Rand plummeted to below R15 to the US dollar.

-Immediately both the DA and the EFF sprang to defence of global finance capita, “DA leader Mmusi Maimane said Zuma’s decision would have a negative impact on the economy”, the Mail & Guardian told us:
+Immediately both the DA and the EFF sprang to defence of global finance capital, “DA leader Mmusi Maimane said Zuma’s decision would have a negative impact on the economy”, the Mail & Guardian told us:

 “Nene fought for the fiscal discipline (and we all recognise that code – GD).
 The implication of this on the economy is that South Africa is now seen [by investors] as unstable.
 Former minister Trevor Manuel served for two terms.
 For Zuma to fire Nene after a just over a year is a clear indication of instability within his administration.
 This will have huge implications for job creation.
 It is very irresponsible,” said Maimane.